 We always have those talks in the media where current and former managers tell stories of how they signed some crucial players to the team that they were coaching.
 Those players helped change the history of a certain club and they are always great to hear.

 On the other side, we have Arsene Wenger and his list of failed transfers due to small complications.
-We assure you, if the players on the list somehow ended up in Wenger’s team, Arsenal would’ve been one of the best, if not the best clubs in the world and instead of favouring Manchester City and Liverpool, online bookies like Redbet would’ve placed Arsenal as the top contender for all the domestic and international titles.
+We assure you, if the players on the list somehow ended up in Wenger’s team, Arsenal would’ve been one of the best, if not the best clubs in the world and instead of favouring Manchester City and Liverpool, online bookies would’ve placed Arsenal as the top contender for all the domestic and international titles.

 Before we unveil the top 5 list here are some honourable mentions: Vincent Kompany, Raphael Varane, Joe Hart, and N’Golo Kante.